yuyulai22/yuyulai22.github.io/README.md

 and supporting actionable insights for grid reliability.
 -	Built a short-term load forecasting model to predict energy usage, enabling more effective maintenance and scheduling across energy infrastructure.
--	Developed a machine learning pipeline to detect anomalous operating states in a power grid with 95% accuracy
+-	Developed a machine learning pipeline to detect anomalous operating states in a power grid with 95% accuracy.

 ## 🎓 Education